JeffersonCarvalh0/alu-mem-reg-sim/README.md

 # alu-mem-reg-sim
 Program intended to simulate the components and datapath of a MIPS-32 monocycle architecture.
-It supports the following instructions: add, sub, and, or, xor, nor, lw and sw.
+It supports the following instructions: add, addi, and, or, sub, xor, nor, lw and sw.

 ## Contents
 * ALU(Done)